 - Experience working effectively in a dynamic multidisciplinary environment, which includes working with scientists, engineers, technicians, and designers.

 - Proficient verbal and written communication skills necessary to effectively collaborate in a team environment and present and explain technical information.

-- Advanced knowledge of and significant experience with real-time controls hardware and timing systems and significant experience in the development of distributed control system architectures.
+- Advanced knowledge of real-time controls hardware and timing systems and significant experience in the development of distributed control system architectures.